hiiamboris/red-wiki/REBOL-Core-Users-Guide:--A-walkthrough-with-Red.md

 ]
 ```

-"This chapter will also describes these string functions:"
+> This chapter will also describes these string functions:

 The following functions do not currently exist in Red: